djinpsu/POMM-Python/README.md

     Transition probabilities P: transition probabilties between the states.

+The program uses mutiple cores for speeding up computation.
+Set

+      nProc = 10

+in POMM.py if you have 10 cores on your CPU, for example.

 Please cite the paper:

     Jiali Lu, Sumithra Surendralal, Kristofer E Bouchard, and Dezhe Z. Jin,